BobbyCatasta/EasyDialoguePlugin/README.md

 ## 📄 License

 This project is open for educational and personal use.
-Feel free to explore, modify, and learn from it — attribution appreciated.
+Feel free to explore, modify, and learn from it.

 ---